Skip to main content

 Start a New Project from a Template

-2. Select a template: you will see a new tab with a list of templates that can be used for the project creation.
-Click the image that closely matches your project requirements.
+3. Select templates: You will see a new tab with a list of templates that can be used for project creation.
+Select the templates that closely match your project requirements:

 info

-This will trigger the creation project task with the user inputs.
-You can monitor its process by checking the terminal at the bottom of the VS Code interface.
-Then, the VS Code window will reload using the newly created project as the default workspace.
+You can monitor the project creation by checking the terminal at the bottom of the VS Code interface.
+After configuring the project, VS Code will reload the window using the newly created project as the default workspace, enabling the use of VS Code debugger and tasks.

-During the first load of a new project, some extra tasks are triggered:
+5. During the first load of a new project, the following tasks are triggered:

-run-torizon-binfmt: it runs the torizon/binfmt Docker image to register foreign architecture interpreters, which is necessary to build containers for arm architecture.
+• run-torizon-binfmt: It runs the torizon/binfmt Docker image to register foreign architecture interpreters, which is necessary to build containers for the ARM architecture.

-run-docker-registry: it runs a local Docker registry to enable image exchange between the development PC and the target device.
+• run-docker-registry: It runs a local Docker registry to enable optimized image exchange between the development PC and the target device.

-run-share-wsl-ports: This task is specific for Windows users (that need to use WSL 2).
-By default, services created on a WSL 2 distro are not visible to the external network.
-This task runs a PowerShell script on the Windows side as administrator, which binds the necessary ports between WSL 2 and Windows to be accessible from the target device.
+• run-share-wsl-ports (Windows-only): By default, services created on a WSL 2 distro are not visible to the external network.
+This task runs a PowerShell script on the Windows side.
+That script binds the necessary ports in WSL to make it accessible from the target device.
+Since that requires administrator user permissions, a User Account Control window will appear:

 Click Yes.
 After the confirmation, a new empty terminal will pop up.
 Do not close it.
-The terminal will run the script and then will be closed automatically.
+The terminal will run the script and then will close automatically.

 Send Feedback!